-Upon the receipt of a complaint, the Equity Compliance Specialist shall, whenever possible, meet with the complainant.
-The Equity Compliance Specialist will inform the complainant of the options available.
-These options generally include a complainant seeking informal resolution of the issues the complainant has encountered or the College conducting a full investigation.
+Individuals who believe they have experienced discrimination and/or retaliation should promptly contact the Equity Compliance Specialist to discuss their concerns, with or without filing a complaint.
+Following the discussion, the Equity Compliance Specialist will inform the complainant of the options available.
+These options include seeking informal resolution of the issues the complainant has encountered or the College conducting a full investigation.

-B. Filing of a Complaint
+3. Filing a Complaint

-Following the discussion with the Equity Compliance Specialist, individuals who wish to pursue a complaint of discrimination, harassment and/or retaliation will be directed to file the form in writing online.
+Following the discussion with the Equity Compliance Specialist, individuals who wish to pursue a complaint of discrimination and/or retaliation will be provided with a copy of the complaint form.
 While it is preferred that complaints are made in writing whenever possible, it is not required for informal resolution or an investigation to proceed.

-C. Informal Resolution
+4. Informal Resolution

-Individuals who believe they have been discriminated, harassed or retaliated against may choose to resolve their complaints informally.
+Individuals who believe they have been discriminated or retaliated against may choose to resolve their complaints informally.
 Informal resolution is a process whereby parties may participate in a search for fair and workable solutions.
 The parties may agree upon a variety of resolutions, including but not limited to modification of work assignment, class reassignment, training for a department, or an apology.
 The Equity Compliance Specialist will determine if informal resolution is appropriate in light of the nature of the complaint.
-Informal resolution requires the consent of both the complainant and the respondent in writing, and suspends the complaint process for up to thirty (30) calendar days, which may be extended upon consent of both parties in writing, at the discretion of the Equity Compliance Specialist.
-Resolutions must be agreed to in writing by both parties.
-If no informal resolution of a complaint is reached at the conclusion of thirty (30) calendar days or an agreed upon extension, the Equity Compliance Specialist will proceed with an investigation.
+Informal resolution requires the consent of both the complainant and the respondent and suspends the complaint process for up to thirty (30) calendar days, which may be extended upon consent of both parties, at the discretion of the Equity Compliance Specialist.
+Resolutions must be in writing, and consented to by both parties.
+If no informal resolution of a complaint is reached at the conclusion of thirty (30) calendar days, the Equity Compliance Specialist will proceed with an investigation.

-D. Investigation
+5. Investigation

-The College will conduct a prompt, fair and thorough investigation to the extent possible.
-Upon a preliminary review of the complaint, the Equity Compliance Specialist shall commence a full investigation of a complaint, as warranted, or after informal resolution has failed.
-During the course of the investigation, the complainant and respondent will be apprised to the extent possible regarding the facts and circumstances of the complaint and all of the steps in the process, including witness interviews, the gathering of any physical evidence, and the potential for corrective and/or disciplinary procedures and possible sanctions for violations of this Policy.
+Upon a preliminary review of the complaint, the Equity Compliance Specialist or designee shall commence a full investigation of a complaint, as warranted, or after informal resolution has failed.
+During the course of the investigation, the complainant and respondent will be apprised to the extent possible regarding the facts and circumstances of the complaint and all of the steps in the process, including witness interviews, the gathering of any physical evidence, the potential for disciplinary procedures and possible sanctions for violations of this Policy.